martov1/chart.js-color-bars/README.md

 # chart.js-color-bars

 This plugin allows you to pass an array of background colors for your bar chart.
+This repostory has 2 files:
+chart.js-color-bars.ts, for TYPESCRIPT
+chartjs-color-bars.JS for JAVASCRIPT

+the difference is minimal, the whole plugin is like 20 lines

 ## How to use